pipomas/PhD_thesis/README.md

 Last updated on: April 01, 2017 :balloon:

 This repository, PhD\_thesis, is a digital directory where you can access my thesis, and all its files.
-To view them, click on **Download ZIP** and open the downloaded repository.

 To reproduce the reported results see repository <a href="https://github.com/pipomas/PhD_data" target="_blank">PhD\_data</a>.

 Repository content
 ------------------